pgorman/dangerjaunt/minirules.md

 #### 3. Fire Ball ####

-A missile blazes from the caster's finger to engulf the target in a furnace-like eruption.
+A missile blazes from the magic-user's finger to engulf the target in a furnace-like eruption.
 The 20' radius blast conforms in shape to the volume available.
 Damage is 1d6 per caster level.
 A successful saving throw halves damage taken by the target.